aragon/osx/UPDATE_CHECKLIST.md

 - [ ] Run `yarn test` in `packages/contracts` to make sure the contract tests succeed
 - [ ] Set `ETH_KEY` in `.env` to the deployers private key.
 It doesn't have to be the previous deployer
 - [ ] Set the right API key for the chains blockchain explorer in `.env` (e.g. for mainnet it is `ETHERSCAN_KEY`)
-- [ ] Copy the managing DAO multisig env variables from `packages/contracts/.env-example` into `packages/contracts/.env`
+- [ ] Copy the management DAO multisig env variables from `packages/contracts/.env-example` into `packages/contracts/.env`
 - [ ] Follow the version specific tasks in the section `Version tasks`
 - [ ] If new plugin builds are released
   - [ ] Double-check that the build- and release-metadata is published and updated correctly by the deploy script and contracts
-  - [ ] If the plugin is used by the managing DAO and the new build includes security relevant changes it must be applied immediately
+  - [ ] If the plugin is used by the management DAO and the new build includes security relevant changes it must be applied immediately

 ## Update